MelloSec/BlastBox-II/README.md

 # BlastBox II

+## Private test machines on the fly

+### Overview
-## Provide a Name, -windows10 or -server2022, admin username (and optionally password) and whether to -deploy or -destroy.
+Provide a Name, -windows10 or -server2022, admin username (and optionally password) and whether to -deploy or -destroy.

 If the legacy AzureRM module is installed, it will be removed as it cannot exist side-by-side with the new Az module.